Zehui-Lin/DCGAN/README.md

 # DCGAN

 ## The implementation of Deep Convolutional Generative Adversarial Network (DCGAN)

 This is a basic implementation of [Deep Convolutional Generative Adversarial Network (DCGAN)](https://arxiv.org/pdf/1511.06434.pdf).
 The code mainly refers to the [TensorFlow Tutorials](https://tensorflow.google.cn/tutorials/generative/dcgan) in [`tensorflow/docs`](https://github.com/tensorflow/docs).
 Two datasets mnist and Large-scale Celeb Faces Attributes ([CelebA](https://www.kaggle.com/jessicali9530/celeba-dataset)) were used.

+## Requirements

+* python3
+* tensorflow-gpu == 2.0.0

+The CelebA dataset can be downloaded in kaggle by the above link.

 ## There are some differences in the newotk architecture that implements these two data sets